 Behind the scenes of the Hot 100

-If you have e-retail sites you'd like to see in the Hot 100 next year, e-mail me at email@example.com and tell me why you think they are hot sites.
-In the meantime, we hope you find the sites profiled in this issue useful as you make your site design plans for 2014.
+If you have e-retail sites you’d like to see in the Hot 100 next year, e-mail Allison Enright at firstname.lastname@example.org and include a few sentences about why you think these are stand-out sites.